Gnank801/Chat-Server/readme.md

-# Chat Server Assignment
+# Chat Server

 ## Introduction

-This assignment challenged us to build a lightweight chat server that allows multiple users to connect and interact in real time.
+This project challenged us to build a lightweight chat server that allows multiple users to connect and interact in real time.
 Our server supports user authentication, broadcast messages, private messages, and group chats.
 Throughout this project, we learned a lot about socket programming, multithreading, and the importance of careful design decisions.

 ## Features